 At this very moment there are quite possibly thousands, if not tens of thousands, of women who would do nearly anything (even that!) to have Mike Ness’s undivided attention, but I was momentarily immune to his charms.
 After coyly smiling at me from across the room, he sauntered over, leaned in, and in his boyish, pre-junkie voice said, "Hi, I'm Mike.
 You're really pretty."
 He had at least an inch of smeared black eyeliner extending almost to his orbital bone, mild acne, and easily two weeks worth of Aqua Net keeping his hair erect.
 I found him amusing but not attractive.
 He whispered sweet somethings in my ear like “Why are you with Dream?”
 “Be with me.”
 I laughed.

-Sometime after we got caught in the Mendiola’s Ballroom riot and before we took on the crucial work of handling Social Distortion’s fan mail, we fell into the orbit of the Better Youth Organization.
-The brainchild of Mark and Shawn Stern who had a band called Youth Brigade, BYO served as record label and promotion company for hardcore bands around the world.
-Mimi, a textbook extrovert, managed to use the Mendiola’s debacle as a springboard for friendship and fun (read: sex and drugs) landing us an invite to the BYO HQ on N. Flores in West Hollywood.
+Sometime between getting caught in the Mendiola’s Ballroom riot and taking on the crucial work of handling Social Distortion’s fan mail, we fell into the orbit of the Better Youth Organization.
+The brainchild of Mark and Shawn Stern who had a band called Youth Brigade, BYO pioneered the punk DIY ethic and served as a record label and promotion company for hardcore bands around the country.
+Mimi, a textbook extrovert, managed to use the Mendiola’s debacle (Chapter 7) as a springboard for friendship and fun (read: sex and drugs) landing us an invite to the BYO HQ on N. Flores St. in West Hollywood.

 The property consisted of an old two-bedroom Spanish Revival house in front, and a small apartment above a garage in back, with a long driveway alongside.
 Both dwellings were in various states of disrepair, a fact that was not incongruent with its tenancy.
 We climbed the stairs up to the apartment shared by Mark and Shawn where we hung out and discussed the news of the day.
 That’s where I met Dream.